 Typical applications where a positive displacement pump, such as a Peristaltic Pump or Diaphragm Pump, are recommended are:

 Centrifugal Pumps are the most common pump used within the Beer Pump industry as they are particularly useful for transfer and filling applications in bottling, casking and canning.

 It is important to make sure that your pump is a Hygienic Centrifugal Pump rather than a standard water Centrifugal Pump.
 This ensures you are using the most sanitary pump available for a product that’s end-use will be consumed by people.
 As mentioned previously, this would be an ideal time to ensure your pump is FDA approved.
 A standard water Centrifugal Pump is not FDA approved and should not be used for any consumable product.

-The Hygienic Centrifugal Pump that we supply is electrically driven, can reach temperatures up to 90°C (180°C if you request a long coupled Centrifugal Pump) and manufactured from AISI 316L Stainless Steel with an electro polish finish of Ra < 0.8.
+The Hygienic Centrifugal Pump that we supply is electrically driven, can reach temperatures up to 90°C (180°C if you request a long coupled Centrifugal Pump) and is manufactured from AISI 316L Stainless Steel with an electro polish finish of Ra < 0.8.

-TS Pumps Peristaltic Pump range have a superior design and material quality.
-Our Peristaltic Pump range is typically not ideal for home brewers due to the initial cost, but they are an extremely handy pump that require very little upkeep meaning you will have low maintenance costs.
+TS Pumps Peristaltic Pump range has a superior design and material quality.
+Our Peristaltic Pump range is typically not ideal for home brewers due to the initial cost, but they are an extremely handy pump that requires very little upkeep meaning you will have low maintenance costs.
 These pumps are also available in a range of sizes so it’s more than likely we’ve got the perfect size for your installation.

 Choosing the right Peristaltic Pump will be based on the head pressure required, so have a look at our Peristaltic Pump range to see what suits your business needs best.